Erin Moran Cause Of Death: Troubled ‘Happy Days’ Star Reportedly Suffered Through Addiction And Homelessness

 — Buddy Spenser (@Toursecuritynet) April 23, 2017

 While Erin Moran’s cause of death has yet to be officially determined, many fans of Happy Days and Joanie Loves Chachi had followed the sad downward spiral that she had seen in the past few years.
-In 2012, reports indicated that the former child star and her husband, Steve Flieschmann, were forced to live in a trailer with her elderly mother-in-law after being kicked out of their previous home.
+In 2012, reports indicated that the former child star and her husband, Steve Fleischmann, were forced to live in a trailer with her elderly mother-in-law after being kicked out of their previous home.

 Erin Moran reportedly blew through a $65,000 settlement over merchandise revenue and eventually wore out her welcome with her mother-in-law.

-That led to reports that Moran and her husband were homeless, and a few weeks later witnesses said they saw Erin Moran exhibiting strange behavior.
+That led to reports that Moran and her husband were homeless, and a few weeks later, witnesses said they saw Erin Moran exhibiting strange behavior.

 “We were just hanging outside at about 9 or 10 pm, and she just happened to be coming out around the corner and stopped and talked to us,” a witness told Radar Online after seeing Moran near a motel in Indiana.